-Full, fair, accurate and timely disclosure must be made in the reports and other documents that the Company files with, or submits to, the SEC and in its other public communications.
+Full, fair, accurate, timely, and understandable disclosure must be made in the reports and other documents that the Company files with, or submits to, the SEC and in its other public communications.
 Such disclosure is critical to ensure that the Company maintains its good reputation, complies with its obligations under the securities laws and meets the expectations of its stockholders.